EmoryMLIP/emory-reu-ret-website/README.md

 Let's assume you want to add more details about your project, fix a typo, update your name, or add a reference and description of your new paper.
 All these things happen mostly in the [contents](https://github.com/EmoryMLIP/emory-reu-ret-website/tree/master/contents)  folder.
 You have several options to edit the pages:

 1. When you are logged in with your github account, navigate in your browser to the file you want to edit and do the changes online.
 Most likely you will not have push-access to the repository but you should add a pull-request.
 Your changes will then be merged and updated on the website when that is re-generated.
-If you made a change that is urgent, please email lruthotto@emory.edu.
+If you made any change that is urgent, please email lruthotto@emory.edu.
 2. For major changes, it may be best to work locally and do some testing in between.
 Best way is to fork this repository, clone it to your computer and work on the changes until they are ready.
 When you are done, push your changes and add a pull-request here.